qvcodefriend/qvcodefriend.github.io/README.md

 See [Code Friend Marketplace](https://qvcodefriend.github.io/marketplace/) for a list of packages shared by our code friend in the world.

-If you want to share your utilities with the world, create a pull request to [this file](https://github.com/qvcodefriend/qvcodefriend.github.io/blob/master/marketplace/README.md) in this repo.
+If you want to share your utilities with the world, create a pull request to [this file](https://github.com/qvcodefriend/qvcodefriend.github.io/blob/master/marketplace/README.md).

 ### How to enable in Xcode